 Each of our churches differ slightly in style but someone will lead the service from the front and explain each stage as it happens.

-In St David’s and St Mary’s services are normally led using printed liturgy with responses for the congregation included, while in the Church of the Holy Spirit things are generally more informal.
+In St David’s and St Mary’s services are normally led using printed liturgy with responses for the congregation included, while in the Church of the Holy Spirit things are generally more informal or on screen.

 In all of our services we sing songs and hymns and the words will either be provided in a book or on an overhead screen.
-We will also have prayers (sometimes called intercessions) in each service too – these will be lead by the person taking the service.
+We will also have prayers (sometimes called intercessions) in each service too, led from the front, and sometimes there is open prayer, where anyone can pray out loud.

 We will then have a reading from the bible and a talk about what we just heard (sometimes called a sermon).
 Although the Bible is an old book it remains relevant and meaningful to our modern lives.
 This talk will help us to live as followers of Jesus, whatever our walks of life.